Qqwy/elixir-type_check/Comparing TypeCheck and Norm.md

 #### Documentation

-Norm does not focus on dcumentation.
+Norm does not focus on documentation.
 Norm's `spec`s are normal functions which you can document manually using `@doc` if you wish.
 Norm's `@contract`s are not used for documentation purposes.